zeke/devcenter-scraper/content/md/cookies-and-herokuapp-com.md

 ## Bamboo and heroku.com

-In order to minimize disruption for apps in the [deprecated Bamboo stack](https://devcenter.heroku.com/articles/bamboo) , we have decided not to add heroku.com itself to the public suffix list.
+In order to minimize disruption for apps in the [Bamboo stack](https://devcenter.heroku.com/articles/bamboo) , we have decided not to add heroku.com itself to the public suffix list.

 ## For More Information